The Freelands Painting Prize celebrates outstanding painting from art schools and universities across the UK. Each year, they invite every higher...

-Tomorrow is December and that means it is the countdown until Christmas Day.
-To celebrate, here is an art advent calendar of Nativity scenes; arranged in chronological order.
+Today December starts and that means it is the countdown until Christmas Day.
+To celebrate, here is an art advent calendar of nativity scenes, arranged in chronological order.

 Domenico Ghirlandaio was an Italian Renaissance painter from Florence, who mainly painted frescoes in situ.
-In art Adoration of the Shepherd scenes are usually balanced with Adoration of the Magi scenes, find Ghirlandaio’s magi version here.
+His Adoration of the Shepherd scenes are usually balanced with Adoration of the Magi scenes.
+Find Ghirlandaio’s magi version here.

 The second in our art advent calendar is a Nativity scene by the Italian Early Renaissance painter Piero della Francesca, whose Nativity painting you can read more about here.

 Botticelli, another Early Renaissance painter, is known for famous paintings such as his Birth of Venus.
 His mystic Nativity shows the baby Jesus reaching up to Mary and oblivious of all his visitors.
-At the top the golden dome of heaven is open and twelve angels crowd around.
-In the foreground, three pairs of angels and men embrace while among their feet demons scuttle for shelter in the underworld through cracks in the rocks!
+At the top, the golden dome of heaven is open and twelve angels crowd around it.
+In the foreground, three pairs of angels and men embrace, while among their feet demons scuttle for shelter in the underworld through cracks in the rocks!

-In this Nativity scene by the Late-Rennaisance-Mannerist, Benvenuto Tisi, my favourite details have to be the tiny dog and despondent monkey.
-What a treat.
+In this Nativity scene by the Late-Rennaisance-Mannerist, Benvenuto Tisi, my favorite details have to be the tiny dog and despondent monkey.
+What a treat!

 This North Italian painter is said to have worked with Leonardo Da Vinci!
 What’s your favourite detail of the nativity scene?
 The soft fur on the donkey’s nose?
 The pink angel wings and delicate tutu?
 The starry night in the background?